code-not-found/code-not-found.github.io/_posts/grpc/2018-05-15-grpc-java-example.md

 The `@RunWith` and `@SpringBootTest` testing annotations, [that were introduced with Spring Boot 1.4](https://spring.io/blog/2016/04/15/testing-improvements-in-spring-boot-1-4#spring-boot-1-4-simplifications){:target="_blank"}, are used to tell JUnit to run using Spring's testing support and bootstrap with Spring Boot's support.

-The `HelloWorldClient` Bean is autowired so we can use it in the test case.
+The `HelloWorldClient` Bean is auto-wired so we can use it in the test case.
 The service itself is automatically started by the `@SpringBootTest` annotation.

 All that is left to do is to compare the received result to the expected greeting message using an assert statement.

 {% highlight java %}
 package com.codenotfound.grpc;